ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 If you're interested in the inner workings when using overriding containers, the process is this:

 - The `overridingContainer` receives the @Rezolver.Container.Resolve* call for `Requires2MyServices`
-- It looks inside its @Rezolver.ContainerBase.Targets target container for a registration for `Requires2MyServices` and doesn't find one
+- It looks inside its @Rezolver.IRootTargetContainer for a registration for `Requires2MyServices` and doesn't find one
 - So the call is passed to the overidden `container`...
   - ... which finds its registration and binds to the 2-parameter constructor of `Requires2MyServices` as before
   - The bound constructor is executed